The Producers (1967 film): Reception

 On the other hand, others considered the film to be a great success.
 Time magazine's reviewers wrote that the film was "hilariously funny" but pointed out that "the film is burdened with the kind of plot that demands resolution" but unfortunately "ends in a whimper of sentimentality".
 Although they labelled it "disjointed and inconsistent", they also praised it as "a wildly funny joy ride", and concluded by saying that "despite its bad moments, [it] is some of the funniest American cinema comedy in years".
 The film industry trade paper Variety wrote, "The film is unmatched in the scenes featuring Mostel and Wilder alone together, and several episodes with other actors are truly rare."
+Wanda Hale of the New York Daily News gave the film a full four-star rating and wrote that "Mel Brooks is a conjurer.
+Nobody but a conjurer could blend insanity and subtlety and make it a howling success as he has done with point with pride and say: 'This is my picture, my first feature movie.'
+And the place for you to see it and almost die laughing is at the Fine Arts Theater. [...]
+Anyone, from whose head came this fantasy with profound undertones, can be forgiven for occasional looseness in direction.
+But even so, Mel Brooks has done remarkably well with his first feature length film which is sheer magic."
+Joseph Gelmis of Newsday called the film "a high-class low comedy about greed and vanity and the perils of trying to make it on Broadway."
+He also described Mostel and Wilder as "a thinking man's slapstick team which is equidistant between Laurel and Hardy and W. C. Fields and Franklin Pangborn."